Netherlands - Country Commercial Guide

 Source: Trade Data Monitor

-In 2021, total Dutch agricultural and related product imports were valued at $103.2 billion, up 19 percent from 2020, and the United States is the 6th largest supplier.
-Imports from the United States totaled $3.3 billion, up by 1.8 percent compared to 2020.
+The Netherlands is the importer of agricultural products within the EU, and continues to be the second largest exporter of agricultural products in the world.
+Products from other EU Member States lead Dutch imports of consumer-oriented products.
+In 2022, the United States was the nineth largest supplier of these products to the Netherlands, with imports valued at over $1.5 billion.
 The port of Rotterdam is the largest port by volume in Europe and the eleventh largest port in the world.
 The Dutch are excellent traders, and much of the agricultural imports are re-exported directly or after adding value through mixing, repacking, or processing.
 The Netherlands is the world’s second largest exporter of agricultural products after the United States.

 Contact